Button Menu

 Nationally recognized for a distinctive liberal arts approach that links intellectual rigor with life's work, DePauw University prepares graduates who creatively address the challenges of the world.

 DePauw is a coeducational, residential liberal arts institution.
-The University offers a Bachelor of Arts degree with majors in the arts, humanities, sciences and social sciences.
-In addition, there are three degree options within the School of Music.
+The University offers a Bachelor of Arts degree with majors in the arts, humanities, sciences and social sciences; and a Bachelor of Musical Arts degree.

 The study of the liberal arts provides a foundation for a lifetime of learning, intellectual challenge and personal growth.
 At DePauw, it allows students to explore widely and come to appreciate how different ways of knowing may interact, yet it also encourages sustained and focused inquiry.
 Through the program of general education, students not only learn about, but also participate in, a variety of artistic, humanistic and scientific endeavors.
 Majors encourage students to understand what it means to master a subject or area of knowledge.